dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

-The :ref:`solving_problems` section describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-wave system or classical :term:`sampler`.
+The :ref:`solving_problems` section describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-Wave system or classical :term:`sampler`.
 In this example, a :term:`QUBO` is formulated with simple math, the problem is submitted naively to the QPU, its minor embedding examined using the problem inspector, and the submission improved.